|

 The mill house was apparently extended when the Turner brothers ran the mill due to the fact that they did not get on very well and the house has two sets of stairs for that reason. |

-The mill was advertised for Sale by auction on 25th November 1919 and a reproduction of the original poster was kindly supplied by Geoff Ford in 2005.
+The mill was advertised for sale by auction on 25th November 1919 and the reproduction of the original poster below was kindly supplied by Geoff Ford in 2005.
 It would appear that one of Horace Turner's sons, Herbert Walter Turner bought the towermill that he had been running since c.1912, while one of (George) Robert Turner's sons, John Rudd Turner, took on the steam mill in an adjacent building on the same site.
 Herbert Walter Turner was the last miller to run the towermill. |

 28th August 2006 |